Company culture and the employee experience are not easy to get right, so it can be tempting to address them in a reactive way:

 Here are a few ideas for proactively getting employee feedback:

-- Detailed feedback: Focus groups or one on one chats about company culture
+- Detailed feedback — hold focus groups or one-on-one chats about company culture

 No matter the source, make sure you always respond positively to employee feedback.
 In a survey of 1,000 randomly selected Americans, 42 percent of those who spoke up at least once in the past year also decided not to speak up on other occasions, which is likely indicative of a difficult experience speaking up.

 We’ve talked about how to stop silencing employees by mistake before, and this concept applies to culture building as well.
 Every time an employee does not feel heard, they are less likely to speak up again.

 Many organizational cultures operate in a way that makes employees unlikely to speak up about workplace issues.
 Furthermore, they are also unlikely to have the context or motivation to address company cultural concerns.

 You can help alleviate this in your own organization by actively seeking employee input and keeping human needs at the forefront of your organizational design.